matthewblackbu/matthewblackbu/README.md

 ### Here's some facts about me

 - 🔭 I love working on Data Science and predictive models
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning everything
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2023 Goals: Contribute more to Open Source projects
+- 🥅 2025 Goals: Compete in more Kaggle competitions
-- ⚡ Fun fact: I love to run cross country and program in my free time
+- ⚡ Fun fact: I love to run cross country and Learn languages in my free time

 ### Things I've worked with
 Languages/Packages: